Get In Contact

 vi) If adverse circumstances, for example flooding, result in the Proprietor cancelling your booking at any time, a full refund of your deposit or unused camping fees will be made.
 If the site needs evacuating in an emergency situation and there is insufficient time to process a refund on site, you will be contacted as soon as possible after the evacuation in order for the refund to be arranged.

-vii) Making amendments (changes) to advance bookings: You can make any amendments to your booking by contacting us through the website, as long as more than 14 days’ notice before the date your booking is due to start is given.
+vii) Making amendments (changes) to advance bookings: You can make any amendments to your booking by contacting us through the website or by email, as long as more than 14 days’ notice before the date your booking is due to start is given.
 It may still be possible to make amendments 14 days or fewer before your booking starts, but this will be entirely at our discretion and subject to site-specific considerations, such as pitch availability.
 This applies only to making amendments to an existing booking.
-You cannot completely change the dates you booked, as this would constitute a ’cancellation’ with fewer than 14 days’ notice, and any new dates would count as a completely separate booking.
+You cannot completely change the dates you booked with fewer than 14 days’ notice, as this would constitute a cancellation, and any new dates would count as a completely separate booking.

 Admission to the site is at the discretion of the proprietor or, in their absence, another staff member.